losecontrol4/chess/README.md

     After much thinking and experimenting, I reduced the equation to equal f(x) = 2f(x - 1) + 1 : f(2) = 2 : f(1) = 1
     With this, I generated a program to get a larger lookup table in the bug_time_complexity.rb program.
 I have deduced this particular problem is around O(2^n) where n is the turn we are on.
-For an exact omega answer, I feel like I need some master degree level math to solve k without brute forcing it.
-For now, after much research and creating a lookup table, I can confidently say it takes no longer then n^2 at any given part, so it is a valid big Oh notation I am happy with.
+After much research and creating a lookup table, I can confidently say it takes no longer than n^2 at any given part, so it is a big Oh notation I am happy with.
+    I feel like an exact equation is more of a graduate level math problem.

     Conclusion: O(2^N)